Updated daily: Here are the 10 best Amazon deals you can get today

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ‘em coming every Sunday through Friday.

-Below, you’ll find our top Amazon deals today, including incredible markdowns on a Reviewed-approved air fryer, some powerful landscaping tools and a handy Dutch oven, all of which have been vetted by our team of deals experts to ensure they’re "best of web" prices.
+Below, you’ll find our top Amazon deals today, including incredible markdowns on a sturdy yet stylish Dutch oven, a compact home computer and the best TV we've ever tested, all of which have been vetted by our team of deals experts to ensure they’re "best of web" prices.
 If you’re looking for N95 and KN95 masks right now, Amazon also has plenty of choices on sale today, too.

-►Wayfair's Way Day 2022: The annual sale is almost here—here are all the best deals you can already shop

-►National Burrito Day 2022: Chipotle to give away free burritos in Roblox game Thursday
+►Apple AirPods Pro: Get these super popular earbuds for 30% off right now

 If you’re not already an Amazon Prime subscriber, you can sign up for a 30-day membership for free.
 An Amazon Prime subscription gets you free two-day shipping and tons of other benefits for $14.99 a month ($7.49 for students and $6.99 for those receiving qualifying government assistance).